funkeinteraktiv/cogran/README.md

 # cogran.js

-CoGran - A command line tool for combining data of different spatial granularity
+CoGran - A command line tool for COmbining data of different spatial GRANularity

 **Note: Project is still under development.**